 Not only will exercise help keep your body healthy, but it will also help keep your mind healthier and skin glowing!
 Exercise creates quite a few feel-good hormones and endorphins.
 Cortisol is a hormone that the body produces when you are stressed.
 If you don’t have enough time in between stressors, you can end up with a surplus of cortisol in your body.
 Too much cortisol doesn’t make you feel good, but exercise is a great way to get rid of that excess cortisol and stress so that you can not only just feel better and survive but also look better and thrive!
 You can walk, run, go to the gym or do yoga, just get active.

 3. Deep Breathing

-Deep breathing, meditation and mindfulness are very instrumental when it comes to coping with daily stressors.
+Deep breathing from breathing app, meditation and mindfulness are very instrumental when it comes to coping with daily stressors.
 It allows you to take a moment to yourself and can temporarily lower your blood pressure and help to get rid of excess stress hormones that can weigh you down.
 Deep breathing can give you the space to clear your head by stimulating the parasympathetic nervous system to promote a state of calm in your body.
 Quieting your mind is beneficial when you’re feeling overwhelmed and its benefits can be felt very quickly.

 4. Pet a Pet

 Have you ever heard of therapy animals?
 Well, spending some time with your pet can significantly reduce your stress levels.
 Stroking your cat’s back or petting your dog’s head can do a lot to relieve stress and take your thoughts off of whatever is stressing you.
 The hormone epinephrine (another stress hormone) has been known to be lower in pet owners.
 So take a little time out with your pet and feel the stress melt away.